Pask423/keycloak-springboot/README.md

 Keycloak realm configuration is present in `realm.json` file.
 You can configure it from there.

 ### Keycloak and Spring Boot
-To set up this environment locally just run `depoly.sh` script in root project directory.
+To set up this environment locally just run `deploy.sh` script in root project directory.
 It will compile java application and prepare `springboot-keycloak-1.0.jar`.
 Then script will run jar alongside Keycloak docker.